GabrielMolonhoni/FaceRecognition/README.md

 ## 3. Model
 We'll be using Facenet as feature extractor.

 The Facenet is a TensorFlow implementation of the face recognizer described in the paper "FaceNet: A Unified Embedding for Face Recognition and Clustering".
 The project also uses ideas from the paper "Deep Face Recognition" from the Visual Geometry Group at Oxford.
+The repository of Facenet can be seen at: https://github.com/davidsandberg/facenet

 However, for versioning issues, we are gonna use the keras implementation (https://pypi.org/project/keras-facenet/).